magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 and even offers a
 [template facility](https://github.com/technomancy/leiningen/blob/master/doc/TEMPLATES.md)
-which allows to recreate at will a new project based on a *templatificated* project's structure, no matter how complicate it could be. `Leiningen` template facility could be even used to create a `boot` [based project](https://github.com/martinklepsch/tenzing).
+which allows to recreate at will a new project based on a *templatificated* project's structure, no matter how complex it may be.
+The `Leiningen` template facility could even be used to create a `boot` [based project](https://github.com/martinklepsch/tenzing).

 [`lein-cljsbuild`](https://github.com/emezeske/lein-cljsbuild) is a